pingcap/docs/tidb-resource-control.md

 #### Bind the current session to a resource group

-By binding a session to a resource group, the resource usage of the statements executed on the corresponding session is limited by the specified usage (RU).
+By binding a session to a resource group, the resource usage of the corresponding session is limited by the specified usage (RU).

 The following example binds the current session to the resource group `rg1`.